-Virtually all of our products are produced by independent manufacturers at overseas locations, the majority of which are located in China, with a small and growing percentage located in Mexico in addition to smaller amounts in Brazil, Italy and India.
+Virtually all of our products are produced by independent manufacturers at overseas locations, the majority of which are located in China, with a small and growing percentage located in Mexico in addition to smaller amounts in India, Brazil, Indonesia Italy, and Vietnam.
 We have not entered into any long-term manufacturing or supply contracts with any of these foreign manufacturers.
 We believe that a sufficient number of alternative sources exist outside of the United States for the manufacture of our products.
-We currently make approximately 90% of our purchases in U.S. dollars.
+Purchases are made primarily in United States dollars.